Livery Company Etiquette

 Ladies should wear an evening dress or skirt; long, or at least not very short, is usually best.
 Avoid wearing voluminous dresses for a dinner because they’re not practical.
 However very tight ‘red-carpet’ dresses or those with a dramatic split, while stunning when making an entrance, can be uncomfortable or inappropriate at a formal event that involves both a reception and a long sit-down dinner.

 If not wearing a long dress, then a cocktail dress – a fitted dress to very slightly below the knee and with a little décolletage – is an option.
 The fabric should be suited to evening such as silk, crepe or chiffon.

 Evening trousers are an option, but it is better to go for a palazzo cut, rather than tight-fitting.
 Flowing, ethnic-inspired tunic tops with trousers may be worn if the event is at the less formal end of the spectrum.
 If in doubt, consult the Clerk’s office.
 But not the Clerk himself, as he’s clueless on these matters.

 Although the dress code is ‘black tie’, dresses need not be black.
 Equally, wearing black does not ensure the right level of formality.

-Tights should be worn, black or sheer.
+Tights or stockings should be worn, black or sheer.